lyclyc52/COMP4411-course-project/README.md

 # COMP4411-course-project
 The course projects of COMP4411 in Spring 2021.
+For each project, we design a user interface for a user to try.
 The course refers to [CS457](https://courses.cs.washington.edu/courses/cse457/21au/) of University of Washington.
 The contents of the project are basically the same.
 However, we still use FLTK to design our UI.

-You can use Visual Studio to open one of them and run.
+You can use Visual Studio to open one of them, compile and run.
 The `.exe` file will be in `Debug` folder.

 Since the key point of those projects is to implement those computer graphic algorithms, we do not handle many unexpected errors.